gdanezis/Design_and_Professional_Skills/Docs/sylabus.md

          * Interface between applications and the network layer: IP addresses and ports.
        * _Designing and implementing clients._
          * Remote chat client side code and tests.
-         * Malformed input packets and security concerns.
+         * Malformed input and security concerns.
          * Exploiting vulnerabilities and attacks.
-         * Attack demonstration using scapy.
+         * Attack demonstration.
          * Solution: input sanitization.
-       * _Security in Computer Systems and Networks (mention)._
+       * _Security in Computer Systems and Networks._
          * Computer misuse, abuse and cybercrime.
          * Basic concepts of software security and information security.
-         * Security policy, threat model, security mechanisms.
+         * Security policies, threat models, security mechanisms.
+         * A simple authentication protocol for our chat client.
-         * Access control, Cryptography and sanitization.
+         * Strengthening security: access control, sandboxes, cryptography.
          * Testing for Security: fuzzing, red teams.
-         * Professional obligations to produce safe & secure systems.
+         * Professional obligations to produce safe and secure systems.
        * _Power, and saving power (mention)._
          * The new clients and the Internet of Things.
          * Introducing the RaspberryPi Zero W.
-         * Understanding power consumption.
+         * Taking into account power consumption.
          * Sustainability and computing.
        * _Ethical concerns of an inter-connected world._
          * Interoperability and its regulation.